Alwatr/nanotron/README.md

 6. [Util](./packages/util): Utility library crafted in a concise TypeScript module.
 7. [Validator](./packages/validator): Straightforward and valuable validator library written in a concise TypeScript module.

-For comprehensive understanding and application guidelines, refer to each package's README.
+For more detailed information and guidelines on how to use each package, please refer to to each package's README.

 ## License